streamingfast/substreams-sink-sql/README.md

     cd ../..
     ```

+    Once the compilation has completed, let launch the `sink` process.

     > **Note** To connect to Substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one.

     ```shell